Scaling to 1B Memories: Index Tiers

 Shard transition planning

-Moving from tier 2 (pgvector, single instance) to tier 3 (sharded) or tier 4 (specialized vector DB) requires careful planning because the transition must be zero-downtime.
+Moving from tier 2 (one multi-shard node) to tier 3 (multiple nodes) or tier 4 (a full cluster) requires careful planning because the transition must be zero-downtime.
 Users cannot experience degraded retrieval quality during migration.

 A four-week migration timeline: